Dec 25, 2024

 Electromechanical systems are more precise and can maintain constant force but may be slower in operation.

 The stroke of a pneumatic cylinder is the distance the piston travels inside the cylinder barrel from one extreme position to the other.
+This movement is what allows the cylinder to perform mechanical work.

 The bore is the internal diameter of the cylinder barrel.
 It is essential in calculating the cylinder's force, as it directly affects the piston's area.

 The force that a pneumatic cylinder can lift is primarily determined by its piston diameter, the pressure applied to it, and the type of cylinder (single-acting or double-acting).
+Greater cylinder force demands higher performance from the cushioning mechanism.

 You May Interest In